This information applies to England and Wales.

 If you win a PIP or DLA appeal, the disability element can backdate to the start of your qualifying benefit.

-You would need to notify HMRC about the decision within 1 month.
+You would need to notify HMRC about the decision within a month.

 Sometimes people are paid too much in tax credits.
 This is called an overpayment.
-If this happens, HMRC will write to explain why you have been overpaid.
+If this happens, the tax office (HMRC) will write to explain why you have been overpaid.

 If you need more information, contact the Tax Credits helpline on 0345 300 3900.

 HMRC will take money from your tax credits to repay an overpayment.
-You’ll find information about overpayments on your tax credit statements.
+You will find information about overpayments on your tax credit statements.

 How to repay your tax credits (GOV.UK)